bartificer/programming-by-stealth/docs/pbs5.md

 <p>Imagine this is a big report about something.
 It will be broken into
-sections, and users would probably like an index at the start of the document, and the would like to be abel to click on the names of the sections to jump to them.
+sections, and users would probably like an index at the start of the document, and the would like to be able to click on the names of the sections to jump to them.
 This can be done with named fragments/anchors.</p>

 <h3>Index</h3>